ellethee/argparseinator/docs/source/within_classes.rst

     @class_args
     class SubCommandsContainer(object):
-        """SubCommands container class."""
+        """Sub Commands container class."""
-        # our command is dosub
+        # our command will be dosub
         __cmd_name__ = 'dosub'
         prefix = "The name is"